0xh3xa/algorithms/README.md

 * TST vs. hashing
     - Hashing
-        1. Need to examine entire key
+        1\.
+Need to examine entire key
-        2. Search hits and misses cost about the same
-        3. Performance relies on hash function
+        2\.
+Search hits and misses cost about the same 3\.
+Performance relies on hash function
-        4. Does not support ordered symbol table operations
+        4\.
+Does not support ordered symbol table operations

     - TSTs.
-        1. works only for strings (or digital keys)
-        2. Only examines just enough key characters
-        3. Search miss may involve only a fe characters
-        4. Supports ordered symbol table operations (plus others)
+        1\. works only for strings \(or digital keys\) 2\.
+Only examines just enough key characters 3\.
+Search miss may involve only a fe characters 4\.
+Supports ordered symbol table operations \(plus others\)

 * Bottom line.
 TSTs are:
     - Faster than hashing (especially for search misses)